Minijump/Squirrel/README.md

 ### To do MVP
 * Table: change structure
-* Complete README + Demo project

 ### To do
 * Subclasses DataSourceFile and DataSourceAPI + Save all in pickle (in csv datasource we would have original_source.csv; data.pkl.
 We would use only data.pkl in code) + give a way to secure credentials? + All available args
 * Supabase connection
-* Do not run all pipeline at each actions (especially for pager, infos, ... (use a pickle file to store df))
+* Do not run all pipeline at each actions (especially for pager, infos, ... (use a pickle file to store df))??
+(Save the whole dfs dict as pickle?)

 ### To Fix